 - For those taking the exam in August, this material must be finalized and sent to the DGS office no later than April 15th.

 - For those taking the exam in March, this material must be finalized and sent to the DGS office no later than January 31.

-Mike Johnston is the Director of LTC, and Nush and Jill are always ready and happy to help out with any graduate questions.
+Dino Felluga is the Director of LTC, and Shaun Hughes and Jill Quirk are always ready and happy to help out with any graduate questions.
 Grab any of us.